etive-io/asimov/docs/source/user-guide/projects.rst

 		    $ asimov init --results /home/albert.einstein/results

+    if your results directory shoould be located in ``/home/albert.einstein/results``, for example.
     It can also be changed in the configuration file, ``asimov.conf`` in the root directory of the project by editing the value of ``[storage]/results_store``

     .. code-block:: ini